gefeiwang/gefeiwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a postdoctoral associate in the Yale School of Public Health, Department of Biostatistics, jointly advised by Prof. Hongyu Zhao and Prof. Yize Zhao.
+I am currently a postdoctoral associate in the Department of Biostatistics at Yale University, jointly advised by Prof. Hongyu Zhao and Prof. Yize Zhao.
 I completed my Ph.D. at the Hong Kong University of Science and Technology, under the supervision of Prof. Can Yang and Prof. Yang Wang.

 My research interests include the development of machine learning and deep learning methdologies with applications in biological data analysis.